Fomode3D/Documentation/node.md

 In case of code `200`: <br/>
 * Contractor’s ID
 * State of the TL
-* Indication of your own keys presence
+* Indication of your own key presence
-* Indication of the contractor’s keys presence
+* Indication of the contractor’s key presence
 * Incoming Trust Amount (ITA)
 * Outgoing Trust Amount (OTA)
 * Current Balance (CB)